vim-scraper/vim-scraper.github.com/index.markdown

 **NOTE: we are in a beta period.**
 We expect that things will be stable from here on out but these repos are still too new to be sure.
-Enjoy using them and visit the [Support tab](/vim/support.html) if you see any problems.
+Enjoy using them and report any problems you see on the [issue tracker](http://github.com/vim-scripts/vim-scraper/issues)!

 ## Usage